Welcome to our gallery featuring the Elysium Penthouse project by Ben Amzaleg.

 Stairs lead up to the second floor kitchen, dining room, lounge, a stunning full bathroom, and two balconies that wrap around either side of the house.

-Take the stairs or the lift to the third floor master bedroom, containing a large en-suite bathroom, walk-in closet, and attached laundry room.
+Take the stairs or the lift to the third floor primary bedroom, containing a large en-suite bathroom, walk-in closet, and attached laundry room.
 It also has access to its own large balcony area.

 Take a peek at this little piece of heaven and enjoy its calm beauty!